alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 Task 5 (Everyone): Achieved.
 This project is composed of 5 threads.
 The thread with the highest priority is t1 which is the thread sampling.
-The other threads all have the same priority. t2 controls the buffer, t3 writes to the SD card, t4 comunicates with iotazure and t5 controls the graph in the LED matrix.
-Event queues are used extensively for ease of operation and to mess with time synchronicity. signal waits have also been used for this to allow for threads to work one after the other when they are called respectively.
+The other threads all have the same priority. t2 controls the buffer, t3 writes to the SD card, t4 comunicates with iotazure and t6 controls the graph in the LED matrix.
+Event queues are used extensively for ease of operation and to mess with time synchronicity.
+Signal waits have also been used for this to allow for threads to work one after the other when they are called respectively.

 Task 6 (Everyone): Achieved.
 Spin-locks justified in the code

-Task 7 (Ryan and Alfonso):Achieved. net.cpp includes the fucntions to send data to azure and to react to some commands.
+Task 7 (Ryan and Alfonso):Achieved. net.cpp includes the functions to send data to azure and to react to some commands.
-   Four string commands are needed in github.
+   Four string commands are needed in azure.
-   Plot: performs the task including the LED matrix and the functions latest, buffered and flush
+   Command: performs the task including the LED matrix and the functions latest, buffered and flush
    LightAlarmSP: sets the new thresholds for the light level
    TemperatureAlarmSP: sets the new thresholds for the temperature
    PressureAlarmSP: sets the new thresholds for the pressure